Vegan Latkes

 Ingredients

-- 3 tablespoons non-dairy milk unflavored or unsweetened
+- 3 tablespoons non-dairy milk of choice unsweetened, unflavored

 - 1 ½ tablespoons cornstarch